 - Armed Forces Compensation Scheme (AFCS)

-To be able to claim Armed Forces compensation, the military accident injury must have occurred in the last 3 years and as a result of someone else’s fault.
+With an Armed Forces legal claim, the military accident or injury must have occurred in the last 3 years and as a result of someone else’s fault.
 To prove fault is a legal test and has to amount to someone being negligent.

 Whilst generally you cannot sue the Ministry of Defence (MoD) for injuries sustained in a direct combat situation, the Ministry of Defence like all employers have a responsibility to protect their employees, this includes providing you with appropriate equipment which is in good working order, providing suitable training and supervision and a safe place and system of work.